 3D

-And now we come to a big feature that may not interest everyone but for me it’s a game changer…
+And now we come to a significant feature that may not interest everyone, but for me, it’s a game-changer…

-I was never a fan of this technology because i felt so much tired with the constant putting on/off the 3D glasses, the crosstalk and the reduced brightness so I had completely abandoned the hobby.
+I was never a fan of this technology because I often felt tired from constantly putting on and taking off the 3D glasses, dealing with crosstalk, and experiencing reduced brightness.
+As a result, I had completely abandoned the hobby.

-My mistake is that i watch 3D on the AWOL.
-Big mistake!
+My mistake was that I watched 3D on the AWOL, what a mistake!

-I did it once, and since then there’s been no turning back for me.
-I watch a movie or a documentary in 3D at least once a week.
-My mind craves it, you could call it addiction.
+I tried it once, and since then, there’s been no turning back for me.
+I now watch a movie or a documentary in 3D at least once a week.
+My mind craves it, you could call it an addiction.

-From having just a few 3D Blu-ray discs counted on one hand, I have now reached over 90 and I continue to add more to my collection.
+From having just a few 3D Blu-ray discs, which I could count on one hand, I have now amassed over 90, and I continue to add more to my collection.

-Although there are no longer new 3D Blu-ray releases (let’s hope for Avatar-Way of Water), there is still a lot of worthwhile content out there to build a large and beautiful collection.
+Although there are no longer new 3D Blu-ray releases (let’s hope for Avatar 2 – The Way of Water), there is still a plethora of worthwhile content available to build a large and beautiful collection.

-In the settings of the AWOL concerning 3D you will find the familiar Frame packing, Side by Side, and Top and Bottom options as well as the important inversion of the two eyes.
-This is important because many movies use opposite polarization and you may need to change the setting from left to right eye and vice versa.
+In the AWOL’s 3D settings, you’ll find familiar options such as Frame Packing, Side by Side, and Top and Bottom, as well as the important option to invert the polarization on the glasses.
+This inversion is crucial because many movies use opposite polarization, and you may need to adjust the setting accordingly.

 Sound

-Overall, the sound is simple characterized as “good” and AWOL can easily stand as the sole source of audio in your personal Home Cinema if needed.
+Overall, the sound quality is good, and the AWOL can easily serve as the primary audio source for your personal home cinema setup if desired.

 Noise & Cooling